 In this article, I am going to discuss two very similar reels.
 These reels, almost have more in common than separates them.
 They are both excellent for their price point.
 I personally love and recommend them both.

 If I had to describe both reels in just one sentence.
 The Stradic is a workhorse while the Vanford is all about finesse.

 For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which are towards the ultralight end of the spectrum.
 Some of what I say will also likely apply to the larger sizes.

 Comparing Vanford and Stradic specifications

-The Vanford is impressively light, much lighter than the already lightweight Stradis.
-It almost feels like a toy.
+The Vanford is impressively light, much lighter than the already lightweight Stradics.
+But that lack of weight, almost feels like a toy.
 Although despite that feeling, it is obviously very refined.
 While it is certainly rigid, it is not quite as solid in the hand.